DarranRowe/ABIHeaders/README.md

 # ABIHeaders
 ## What This Contains
-A repository containing the .idl and C/C++ header files generated from the metadata for the Windows App SDK and WebView 2.
+A repository containing the .idl and C/C++ header files generated from the metadata for the Windows App SDK, WebView 2 and Win2D.
 These are generated to be as similar as the Windows SDK ABI files as possible.

 ## Purpose